Is SEO Still Relevant for Generative AI Search?

 This is also why consistency across channels carries so much weight.
 The AI cross-references your product on your website, your Amazon listing, and your Google Shopping feed.
 If the name, price, or attributes differ, it detects the conflict and lowers trust in every source.

-Bluestone PIM removes that risk by distributing one validated version of each product to every channel, so the AI always sees the same truth.
+Bluestone PIM removes that risk by event-based product data automation, distributing one validated version of each product to every channel, so the AI always sees the same truth.

 How Do You Apply GEO to E-Commerce Product Data?